-How about candles that use use Chicago area craft beer bottles for a relaxing, interesting gift?
+How about candles that use Chicago area craft beer bottles for a relaxing, interesting gift?
 Or you can find pendants made from craft beer labels, too!
 Check out Chicago artist Caroline Horist.
-Candles start at $12.
+Candles start at $15.
 Link.

 A perfect gift for someone who wants to get disciplined at work, this adorable micro-fridge plus into a computer to cool 1 canned beverage of your choice.
-Now, you can take a beer out of here unsuspectingly and chug it in your boss or client’s face on a rough day. $17.99.
+Now, you can take a beer out of here unsuspectingly and chug it after a rough day. $20.99.
 Link.

-Filled with Michigan hops picked this year, this ornament will display your love of beer by showing the one of the main ingredients in a fun, unique way.
-Especially great for IPA fans or other hop heads. $11.
+Filled with Michigan hops picked this year, this ornament will display your love of beer by showing one of the main ingredients in a fun, unique way.
+Especially great for IPA fans or other hop heads. $14.75.
 Link.

-We think it beats jams and fruitcakes.
-While you can find various ones, we like the ones that include beer from the Bro Basket.
+We think beer beats fruitcakes.
+While you can find various gift baskets online, we like the ones that include beer from the Bro Basket.
 Make sure they can ship alcohol to your state (beer is acceptable in Illinois).
 Prices vary.
 Link.

-Started by Chicagoan Randy Mosher in 2007, the Cicerone program is becoming the definitive beer certification program.
+Started by Chicagoan Randy Mosher in 2007, the Cicerone program has become the definitive beer certification program.
 For the beer industry professional or enthusiast in your family or group of friends, you can buy them a gift to the various courses and study materials that they offer.
 Prices vary.
 Link.

 The Beer Judge Certification Program as another certification that is geared towards judging beer festivals.
 Much of the process is free.
 Link.

-Homebrewing is an incredible gateway into craft beer, and really deepens and understanding and appreciation into the brewing process.
+Homebrewing is an incredible gateway into craft beer.
+It deepens the understanding and appreciation of the brewing process.
 We recommend at least trying it, even if after you then prefer to buy from the pros…like we do.